The Opposite Sex

-The Opposite Sex is a 1956 American musical romantic comedy film starring June Allyson, Joan Collins, Dolores Gray, Ann Sheridan, and Ann Miller, with Leslie Nielsen, Jeff Richards, Agnes Moorehead, Charlotte Greenwood, Joan Blondell, and Sam Levene in support.
+The Opposite Sex is a 1956 American musical romantic comedy film starring June Allyson, Joan Collins, Dolores Gray, Ann Sheridan, and Ann Miller, with Leslie Nielsen, Jeff Richards, Agnes Moorehead, Charlotte Greenwood, Joan Blondell, and Sam Levene in supporting roles.

 Directed by David Miller, the Metrocolor and CinemaScope picture is a remake of the 1939 comedy film The Women.
 Both films are based on Clare Boothe Luce's original 1936 play The Women.